Roald87/rssrdr/README.md

 ### Initial setup on Linux server

-1. Install the .NET 9.0 runtime.
+1. Install the .NET 9.0 SDK.
-    - `sudo apt-get install -y dotnet-runtime-9.0`
+    - `sudo apt-get update && sudo apt-get install dotnet-sdk-9.0`

 1. Copy the service configuration for the webserver from `./server-config/`, assuming you're in this top folder of this repo.
     - `sudo cp -i ./server-conf/rssrdr-server.service /etc/systemd/system/rssrdr-server.service`